maflot/ReadTheDocsDiceplot/docs/source/R.rst

    library(diceplot)

-DicePlot
+Diceplot
 ~~~~~~~~

 Example Usage
 -------------

-Here is a simple example of how to use the ``DicePlot`` package using dummy data.
+Here is a simple example of how to use the ``diceplot`` package using dummy data.
 The example shows a dummy dataframe containing three hypothetical categorical variables: ``CellType``, ``Pathway``, and ``PathologyVariable``.
 The ``Group`` variable is used to assign different colors to the pathways.